omar-malik/CV/README.md

 ## Hobbies
+  • volunteering
   • calisthenics, basic gymnastics, kettlebell and weight training, swimming, rock climbing.
-  • Practising and training MMA for over a year, including Muay Thai, striking,
+  • Practising and training mma, including Muay Thai, striking,
   • Competed after only a few months of training (and lost) because the coach said I'd be allowed, and entered a division 10kg above my weight class
-  • volunteering